 What one opportunity was your biggest catalyst?
 I’d love to learn more about you.
 Give me a call at 985-264-7623 and let’s grab a cup of coffee and chat about your real estate business, goals, and talents.

-Loan Officer at Assurance Financial and 2019 Northshore REIA Sponsor
+Sales Manager at Loan Depot and 2019 Northshore REIA Sponsor

 I don't know about you but the days after Christmas can easily become a blur between family events, recouping from said family events (is that just me?) and preparing for another holiday.
 As we float between these two holidays and prepare for the New Year, are you thinking about your goals for 2019 yet?